-- (2) Assistance under this section may be given by way of a grant or a loan or otherwise, and in giving any such assistance the Minister may impose such conditions as he thinks fit, including conditions requiring a grant to be repaid in specified circumstances. - (3) This section is without prejudice to any other power of the Cabinet to give financial assistance in connection with any such training as is mentioned in subsection (1). - 120.
-(1) Subject to subsection (3), a person who, not being entitled to wear the merchant navy uniform, wears that uniform or any part thereof, or any dress having the appearance or bearing any of the distinctive marks of that uniform, commits an offence. - (2) A person who commits an offence under subsection (1) is liable on summary conviction- - (a) except in a case falling within paragraph (b), to a fine not exceeding level five on the standard scale; - (b) if he wears it in such a manner or under such circumstances as to be likely to bring contempt on the uniform, to a fine not exceeding level five on the standard scale or to imprisonment for one month. - (3) Subsection (1) shall not prevent a person from wearing any uniform or dress in the course or for the purposes of a stage play or representation, or a music-hall or circus performance if the uniform is not worn in such a manner or under such circumstances as to bring it into contempt. - (4) A person who, being entitled to wear the merchant navy uniform when aboard a ship in port or on shore, appears dressed partly in uniform and partly not in uniform under such circumstances as to be likely to bring contempt on the uniform, or, being entitled to wear the uniform appropriate to a particular rank or position, wears the uniform appropriate to some higher rank or position, commits an offence and is liable on summary conviction to a fine not exceeding level five on the standard scale.
+- 120. (1) Subject to subsection (3), a person who, not being entitled to wear the merchant navy uniform, wears that uniform or any part thereof, or any dress having the appearance or bearing any of the distinctive marks of that uniform, commits an offence. - (2) A person who commits an offence under subsection (1) is liable on summary conviction - (a) except in a case falling within paragraph (b), to a fine not exceeding level five on the standard scale; - (b) if the person wears it in such a manner or under such circumstances as to be likely to bring contempt on the uniform, to a fine not exceeding level five on the standard scale or to imprisonment for one month.

+- (3) Subsection (1) shall not prevent a person from wearing any uniform or dress in the course or for the purposes of a stage play or representation, or a music-hall or circus performance if the uniform is not worn in such a manner or under such circumstances as to bring it into contempt. - (4) A person who, being entitled to wear the merchant navy uniform when aboard a ship in port or on shore, appears dressed partly in uniform and partly not in uniform under such circumstances as to be likely to bring contempt on the uniform, or, being entitled to wear the uniform appropriate to a particular rank or position, wears the uniform appropriate to some higher rank or position, commits an offence and is liable on summary conviction to a fine not exceeding level five on the standard scale.